crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

   - You can also put the `chain-maind` to your binary path and run it by `chain-maind`
     :::

-### Step 2-2 Configurate chain-maind
+### Step 2-2 Configure chain-maind

-- Download the and replace the Croeseid Testnet `genesis.json` by:
+- Download and replace the Croeseid Testnet `genesis.json` by:

   ```bash
   $ curl https://raw.githubusercontent.com/crypto-com/testnets/main/testnet-croeseid-2/genesis.json > ~/.chain-maind/config/genesis.json